-Everyone by now should know that at Leadingcourses.com we love statistics and rankings.
-And we love them even more when they are transparent, honest and based on reviews written by you, the golfer.
-Since 2016 – as a teaser for our own Golfers’ Choice rankings – we have been publishing a ranking for Best Golf Resorts in Europe as we felt a lot of golfers really needed such a list.
+We are very proud to announce the list of best golf resorts in Europe in 2019.
+The list has become the reference for golfers in Europe looking for a great golf trip or golf break.
+Since 2016 – as a teaser for our Golfers’ Choice rankings – we have been publishing the ranking for Best Golf Resorts in Europe.
 We’ve used our own review data and the reviews of our hotel partner Booking.com to provide a comprehensive list of the best golf resorts throughout Europe.

 How are the Best Golf Resorts rankings determined?

-As mentioned, we love to analyse your reviews to come up with interesting lists.
+We love to analyse the reviews of our users to come up with interesting lists.
 This is also how the ‘Best Golf Resorts in Europe’ ranking started.
 As time went by, the list has improved significantly.
-This year we decided to totally revamp our Best Golf Resort list.
+Last year we decided to totally revamp our Best Golf Resorts in Europe list.
 One of the major discussions within Leadingcourses.com was: when does a combination of a golf course and hotel qualify as a resort?
 Is St. Andrews with the Old Course Hotel a resort?
 Does Royal County Down with the Slieve Donard Hotel across the road qualify as a resort?
 We felt not.

 We have checked many rankings concerning ‘golf resorts’, but most of them do not really point out what they are listing.
 We wanted to change that.
 So, below we have listed our criteria to be in our Best Golf Resorts in Europe rankings: